donny08/angular-gulp-browsersync-seed/README.md

 gulp build
 ```

-The above command minifies the js and css files and concatenates them too.
+The above command minifies the js,html and css files and concatenates them too.
 The vendor and user js and css files are seperated into different files.
 All the production file can be found in `dist/` folder.

 ### Directory Layout